kan01234/design-patterns/flyweight-pattern/README.md

 # flyweight-pattern
-Project of eample of flyweight pattern implement by Java.
+Project of example of flyweight pattern implement by Java.

 ## What is flyweight pattern
 minmizes memory usage by sharing as much data as possible with other objects